mthodi/ProbLink/README.md

 ## Quickstart

-I am you have this code already.
+I assume you have this code already.
 If not, clone this repository.

 __Install Python dependencies__